paoespinozarias/Mapping-OWLtoOAS/README.md

 **Operation examples**

 This example shows the `get` operation retrieving all instances of a class.
-Note that only the Response Object is included; however, other fields not presented in this example may be added such as described in the [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#operation-object) defintion.
+Note that only the Response Object is included; however, other fields (e.g. `parameters`) not presented in this example may be added such as described in the [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#operation-object) defintion.

 ```YAML
 /classlabel: